-At over 6,500 feet in elevation this airport is fit for a movie.
+At over 6,500 feet in elevation, this airport is fit for a movie.
 In fact, the airport has been featured in the James Bond movie Tomorrow Never Dies.
-This location is as picturesque in the daytime as it is at night, especially when snow covered.
+This location is as picturesque in the daytime as it is at night, especially when snow-covered.
 If tourists manage to land on the short 1,762-foot runway, the pricey-ness of the aforementioned resorts are definitely worth the trip, as this is the type of area only seen once in a lifetime.
 Along with its movie appearance, the Courchevel Altiport has more claims to fame having been featured on the History Channel’s Most Extreme Airports in 2010.

 2. King Abdul Aziz Airport, Jeddah -Saudi Arabia

-The massive King Abdul Aziz Airport is the busiest in Saudi Arabia as well as the third largest in the country.
+The massive King Abdul Aziz Airport is the busiest in Saudi Arabia as well as the third-largest in the country.
 Taking up an area of over 15 kilometers, it includes a Royal Terminal, housing facilities for staff, as well as facilities used by the Royal Saudi Air Force.

-King Abdul Aziz is capable of accommodating 80,000 travellers at once in the Hajj terminal.
+King Abdul Aziz is capable of accommodating 80,000 travelers at once in the Hajj terminal.
 This 10-module area is covered by 21 “tents” of white Teflon-coated fiberglass to house those on a pilgrimage to nearby Mecca.
 The Hajj terminal received the Aga Khan Award for Architecture in 1983 due to “the brilliant and imaginative design of the roofing system met the awesome challenge of covering this vast space with incomparable elegance and beauty”.
-Servicing 27 million passengers per year, it is interesting to note that the Jeddah airport was voted as the second worst airport in the world by SleepinginAirports.net.
+Servicing 27 million passengers per year, it is interesting to note that the Jeddah airport was voted as the second-worst airport in the world by SleepinginAirports.net.